redis/redis-doc/commands/cluster-slots.md

 Redis instances.
-The command is suitable to be used by Redis Cluster client libraries implementations in order to retrieve (or update when a redirection is received) the map associating cluster *hash slots* with actual nodes network coordinates (composed of an IP address and a TCP port), so that when a command is received, it can be sent to what is likely the right instance for the keys specified in the command.
+The command is suitable to be used by Redis Cluster client libraries implementations in order to retrieve (or update when a redirection is received) the map associating cluster *hash slots* with actual nodes network coordinates (composed of an IP address, a TCP port, and the node ID), so that when a command is received, it can be sent to what is likely the right instance for the keys specified in the command.